 In my spare time, I do a lot of reading and writing.
+I also enjoy eating out with friends often; my food reviews can be found on Zomato and Yelp.
 My regular physical activities include badminton, volleyball, and running.
-This is also my fourth year coaching badminton at Kitsilano Secondary School.
+This is my fourth year coaching badminton at Kitsilano Secondary School.

 I recently graduated from the University of British Columbia (UBC) where I studied Microbiology & Immunology, Computer Sciences, and Geographical Biogeosciences through the Integrated Sciences program; I graduated with a Bachelor of Science, Honours in Integrated Sciences with Distinction, Co-operative Education program.
 During my time at UBC, I acted as a teaching assistant for Fundamentals of Cell Biology, Introduction to Biochemistry, Introduction to Computation in Engineering Design, and Models of Computation.